The output shaft as been changed to a shorter steel shaft, as the original aluminum longer version was not holding up to usage.

-This is AndyMark's newest shifting two-speed transmission, with all the features you already enjoyed on a Sonic Shifter, plus a third motor input.
+This is an AndyMark shifting two-speed transmission, with all the features you already enjoyed on a Sonic Shifter, plus a third motor input.
 This shift-on-the-fly gearbox, uses a dog gear shifting method.
 Motor input accepts three CIM motors, three AM Planetary Gearboxes or a combination of either.

 Three main differences between this transmission and the Sonic Shifter: